Skip to main content

 Data Aggregation and the Specter of Algorithmic Bias

-While the law mandates the de-identification of before it is shared with an employer, the methods and integrity of this process are a subject of academic scrutiny.
+While the law mandates the de-identification of health data before it is shared with an employer, the methods and integrity of this process are a subject of academic scrutiny.
 The “safe harbor” method of de-identification involves stripping the 18 specific identifiers defined by HIPAA.

 However, in the age of big data and machine learning, the potential for re-identification of “anonymized” data is a persistent concern.
 A sufficiently motivated actor with access to other datasets could potentially cross-reference information to unmask individuals.
 A more significant and immediate concern, however, is the use of aggregated data to create algorithmic models that can lead to a form of indirect, systemic discrimination.